smeylan/child-directed-listening/README.md

 `SLURM_USERNAME` is username and domain of the SLURM login node.
 `CDL_SLURM_USER` is the username of the SLURM user
 `CDL_SLURM_ROOT` is the path on the SLURM machine where all results will reside
-`CDL_CONFIG_PATH` is the path to the json configuration file (similar to command line arguments)
 `CDL_SINGULARITY_PATH` is the path to the Singularity image on the SLURM machine (with Transformers, pytorch, etc.)

-2. Set up a virtual environment in the project repo on the local machine and activate it `virtualenv -p python3.6 cdl_env && source cdl_env/bin/activate`.
-Note that the SLURM machine does not need a vritual environment, as it will be using a Singularity image
-3. Install the Python dependencies on the local machine `pip3 install -r requirements.txt`
-4. Register the virtual environment as a kernel with Jupyter on the local machine: `python -m ipykernel install --user --name=child-listening-env`
-5. From `~/.jupyter/jupyter_nbconvert_config.json` remove the entry `"postprocessor_class": "jupyter_contrib_nbextensions.nbconvert_support.EmbedPostProcessor"`
+`sacct -u smeylan`

+ Take any failed jobs and search for relevant logs with `find . -name "*<jobID>*"`

+ For interactive debugging, start an interactive session on your cluster with `srun` (e.g., `srun -p cpl -t 24:00:00 --gres=gpu:1  --cpus-per-task=24 --ntasks=1 --constraint=high-capacity --mem=35G --pty bash`) and run the individual commands one by one.
+For Python code, you can force the interpreter to drop you into the debugger on failure by using `python3 -m pdb -c c <script contents>`.
+Move up the stack with `u` until you see some variables that make sense.

+To confirm that resource usage is appropriate, run `nvidia-smi` for GPU usage and `htop` for CPU usage

+# Running the Code

-6. On your local machine, run `./tier_1_data_gen.sh`.
-The end of this script starts an rsync job that copies the generated files to the SLURM machine (into the directory `CDL_SLURM_ROOT`); this may require your password
+Once you have your environment configured on your local machine, run `./tier_1_data_gen.sh`.
+The end of this script starts an rsync job that copies the generated files to the SLURM machine (into the directory `CDL_SLURM_ROOT`); this may require your password.

-8. On your SLURM machine, run `sbatch tier_2a_non_child_train_shelf_scores.sh`.
-This will generate job scripts and submit jobs to finetune models on non-child specific data and run token scoring for models that don't require finetuning (that is, off-the-shelf BERT models, unigrams).
+To kick off tier_2, from your SLURM login node, run `sbatch tier_2a_non_child_train_shelf_scores.sh`.
+This will generate job scripts and submit jobs to finetune models on CHILDES and Switchboard data,  and run token scoring for models that don't require finetuning (that is, off-the-shelf BERT models, unigrams).
-After the computations have fully completed (not after the .sh completes submitting the jobs, but after you have confirmed that the program executed completely), run `sbatch tier_2b_finetune_scores_child_train.sh`.
+After the computations have fully completed (not after the .sh completes submitting the jobs, but after you have confirmed that the program executed completely), run `sbatch tier_2b_finetune_scores_child_train.sh`, which runs inference with the models newly trained in 2a, and trains child-specific models.
-4. After the computations have fully completed, run `sbatch tier_2c_child_cross.sh`.
+`sbatch tier_2c_child_cross` runs infrence on the the child-specific models trained in 2b.

-4. Follow the rsync directions in 2c file to rsync the `experiments` folder back to your local machine.
+Tier 3 is back on your local machine.
+This scripts starts by using rsync to copy the `output` folder back to your local machine.
+Tier 3b and 3c include analysis scripts.
-5. When the relevant notebooks are complete, run `tier_3_analysis.sh`.
-6. Locate your analyses in the following notebooks:
-    a. `Examples for Success and Failure Table.ipynb`
-    b. `Models across time analyses.ipynb`
-    c. `Child evaluations.ipynb`
-    d. `Prevalence analyses.ipynb`

-Note that all commands do not necessarily have a flexible OpenMind (SLURM) user specified.

-# Retrieving completions from BERT

-Most functions that support scoring computations can be found in `utils/transformers_bert_completions.py`.

-Note that running these functions via the scripts requires rsyncs as described in the .sh files.
+# Core code

+The key code for extracting probability distributions for the prior can be found in `src/utils/transformers_bert_completions.py`; likelihoods are retrieved in `src/utils/likelihoods`.

 Below is an overview of how the token scores are generated:
 ![function relationships in transformers retrieval code](figures_info/codebase_diagram.jpg)

 The top-level functions and function calls are in the following files:

+- `run_beta_search.py` does parameter search for the two likelihoods.
+It calls ``optimize_beta``, which calls ``sample_across_models``.
+This computes the optimal beta and lambda values within specified search spaces, given a sample of communicative successes.

-- `run_models_across_time.py` computes scores of tokens from samples that have been drawn across time.
+- Once the parameter search is over, `run_models_across_time.py` computes scores of tokens from samples that have been drawn across time.
 It will eventually call `success_and_failures_across_time_per_model`.
 This function retrieves prior probabilities from BERT models and unigram models as matrices, computes an edit-distance based likelihood (also a matrix), and does element-wise multiplication and row normalization to get the posteriors.

-- `run_beta_search.py` will call ``optimize_beta``, which calls ``sample_across_models``.
-The latter is similar to ``successes_and_failures_across_time_per_model``, above.
-However, it computes the optimal beta within a search space of beta values, given a sample of communicative successes, which are not drawn from across time.
-It computes the likelihood values (where higher beta assigns lower probabilities to words at a higher edit distance).
+It pulls the best hyperparameter value found by `run_beta_search.py`

 - `run_child_cross.py` will call ``score_cross_prior``, which will calculate the scores per token similar to the across time and beta functions described above.
 However, it will do so by loading a model finetuned on a certain child, and data associated with another child (possibly, but not necessarily, different children).

-# Example commands

-For training (non-child):

-`python3 run_mlm.py --train_file /net/vast-storage/scratch/vast/cpl/wongn/child_split/child-directed-listening/finetune/age/old/train_no_tags.txt --validation_file /net/vast-storage/scratch/vast/cpl/wongn/child_split/child-directed-listening/finetune/age/old/val_no_tags.txt --cache_dir ~/.cache/$SLURM_JOB_ID --output_dir /net/vast-storage/scratch/vast/cpl/wongn/child_split/child-directed-listening/experiments/no_versioning/models/age/old/no_tags --do_eval  --do_train  --eval_steps 1 --evaluation_strategy steps --learning_rate 5e-05 --load_best_model_at_end  --logging_steps 1 --logging_strategy steps --metric_for_best_model eval_loss --model_name_or_path bert-base-uncased --num_train_epochs 3 --overwrite_output_dir  --per_device_eval_batch_size 8 --per_device_train_batch_size 8 --save_steps 1 --save_strategy steps --save_total_limit 1 --max_train_samples 10 --max_eval_samples 10`

-For BERT model scoring:
-`python3 run_models_across_time.py --split age --dataset old --context_width 0 --use_tags False --model_type childes`

-For unigram scoring:
-`python3 run_beta_search.py --split all --dataset all --context_width 0 --use_tags False --model_type flat_unigram`
-`python3 run_models_across_time.py --split all --dataset all --context_width 0 --use_tags False --model_type flat_unigram`

-For child scoring:
-`python3 run_child_cross.py --data_child Alex --prior_child Alex`